6 Introduction to dating methods and the role of stratigraphy in understanding geologic history

 Steno made careful geologic observations and illustrations.
 He established a basic set of principles for interpreting sedimentary strata.
 Geologists still use Steno’s principles, with some refinements and additions.
 They are summarized as the principles of relative geologic age.
 The stratigraphy of an area provides the basis for putting together its geologic history.

-Important fact to keep in mind: strata represent either rocks or compressed/solidified sediments.
+Important fact to keep in mind: strata represent either rocks or compressed/solidified sediments in the shape of layers, yes, like a cake!

 The details of a region’s stratigraphic story are revealed by: